deepankardhawale/GenAICA2/READMEQ5.md

-# Python Models for Covid Symptoms and Mathematical Equation Parser
+# Python Models for Covid Symptoms

 This repository contains two Python programs, each solving different problems related to generating random data and parsing mathematical equations.